Skip to content

 Pumpkin Bread

-Pumpkin bread is a simple quick bread recipe that consists of a standard wet to dry ingredient mix that is mixed with pureed pumpkin and then baked.
-Believe it or not, pumpkin bread has a rich history stemming back to Native Americans and Indians.
+Pumpkin bread is a simple quick bread made by combining wet and dry ingredients with pureed pumpkin and then baking it.
+Believe it or not, pumpkin bread has a rich history that traces back to Native Americans and Indigenous peoples who used pumpkin in many traditional dishes.

 How to Make Homemade Pumpkin Bread

-Whisk together the melted butter and sugars in a large bowl until combined
+Whisk the butter and sugars: I whisk the melted butter with both sugars in a large bowl until they are fully combined.

 whisking together eggs and sugar

-Pour in the vanilla, oil, and milk and mix.
+Pour the liquids: I pour in the vanilla, oil, and milk, then whisk everything together.

 adding milk to a pumpkin bread batter